zpok3/Waters-of-Life/README.md

 > Example: `C:\Modding\Waters of Life`
 >
 > Note: The default location `C:\Modlists\WOL` that is suggested by Wabbajack 4.0.0.0+ should work just fine.

-> [!important]
-> Due to a [Wabbajack bug](https://github.com/wabbajack-tools/wabbajack/issues/2782) that prevents the automated download of Google Drive files, it's recommended to manually download [Pintocat's Metro Map replacer](https://taleoftwowastelands.com/viewtopic.php@t=7779) manually and place it into the `downloads` folder of where you want to install the modlist.
->
-> If you downloaded tr4wzified's Wabbajack test build then you can skip this step.

 5. Click `Install` to begin the installation.
 6. Accept the Nexus Mods API request.